Becoming an American Heart Association Instructor with CPR Seattle

 So now you’re an Instructor – what’s next?

 Go forth and teach!
 As an active CPR Seattle AHA Instructor, you are authorized to teach classes wherever and whenever you like.
-Some of our aligned instructors teach for their employers, some teach independently, and some do both.
-You’ll need the required equipment in order to teach classes – student manuals, mannequins, AED trainers, and more – so if you need help sourcing your gear, be sure to let us know.
+Most of our aligned instructors teach for their employers.
+You’ll need the required equipment to teach classes: student manuals, mannequins, AED trainers, and more – so if you need help sourcing your gear, be sure to let us know.
 If you want to save some time and effort, we can even put together an Instructor Starter Kit Quote for you!

 After teaching each of your classes, and in order to have certification cards issued to your students, you’ll be filling out and submitting the course paperwork to the Training Center via our online CPR Seattle Instructor Portal.
 All required paperwork will be scanned to a file and uploaded with your roster information.
 The Training Center Coordinator will review the course paperwork for completion and accuracy, and then issue the certification cards directly to each student.
 As each instructor is required to maintain copies of all class paperwork for at least three years after the class date, the CPR Seattle Instructor Portal serves as a backup for this requirement.